pyDock/AlphaFold3-Conda-Install/README.md

 You need to request access to the AlphaFold 3 model parameters:

-1. Complete the official request form provided by the AlphaFold team.
+1. Complete the official request [form](https://forms.gle/svvpY4u2jsHEwWYS6) provided by the AlphaFold team.
-3. To request access to the AlphaFold 3 model parameters, please complete this [form](https://forms.gle/svvpY4u2jsHEwWYS6).
-Access will be granted at Google DeepMind’s sole discretion.
+3. Access will be granted at Google DeepMind’s sole discretion.
 They aim to respond to requests within 2–3 business days.
 You may only use AlphaFold 3 model parameters if received directly from Google.
 Use is subject to these terms of use.
 2. Once approved, you will receive a download link for `af3.bin.zst`.

 Proceed to decompress and move the model files: